Witch Hazel For Acne: A Natural Source of Topical Antioxidants

 Witch hazel for clear skin and acne.

 The witch hazel had antioxidant activity comparable to superoxide dismutase, one of the most powerful antioxidants made by the human body.
-Better, the plant’s antioxidants had a particularly high affinity for humans cell and cell membranes, making it all the stronger at defending them against free radicals (AKA reactive oxygen species).
+Better, the plant’s antioxidants had a particularly high affinity for humans cells and cell membranes, making it all the stronger at defending them against free radicals (AKA reactive oxygen species).

 Witch hazel was also tested on guinea pig skin, and had a large suppressive effect on peroxidation.
 That’s excellent news, because peroxidation of the skin’s oil (sebum) is a cornerstone process behind acne.
 Witch hazel had synergistic powers with vitamin E, enhancing its powers, and vitamin E is the most important acne antioxidant of all.